mlhoutel/garden/src/content/articles/23_11_06_oneliner.md

 [[a := i * 3, print(a)] for i in range(10)]
 ```

-However, it soon becomes apparent that this task is not as straightforward.
-List comprehensions demand maintaining the cardinality in the mapping between the range and the body actions, introducing the need once again for flow statement tricks, involving performing state checks at each iteration to ensure the desired behavior.
+However, it soon becomes apparent that this task is not as simple: list comprehensions demand maintaining the cardinality in the mapping between the range and the body actions, introducing the need once again for flow statement tricks, involving performing state checks at each iteration to ensure the desired behavior.
 Yet, we still need to find a way to implement `while` loops, essentially doubling the workload if we choose this path.

 The preferred approach here is to initially approximate `for` loops with `while` loops using an iterator: